gazebosim/sdf_tutorials/composition/proposal.md

     non-static, the attached-to frame should only be within the model itself (to observe proper encapsulation).

     Additionally, it may not be possible to force certain models to be non-static.
-    For example, if a `//include/static` is set to false, but the included model is normally a static model with only frames (which is valid), an error should be thrown.
+    For example, if a `//static` is set to false, but the model is normally a static model with only frames (which is valid), an error should be thrown.

     It would also generally be *not* suggested to force a static model to be non-static, as the static model may not be designed for non-static use, and